 The Australian Botanic Gardens

 Think piers, ponds and pavilions.
 In other words, it’s really just downright pure perfection at The Australian Botanic Gardens.
-Around here, there are cute little goats roaming around (the secret way of controlling weeds around this bushland FYI) and some pretty glorious mountain bike trails to get around on.
+Around here, there are cute little goats roaming around (the secret way of controlling weeds around this bushland) and some pretty glorious mountain bike trails to get around on.
 We suggest you bring your wheels and a helmet.

 Muogamarra Nature Reserve